 This introductory elective internship is intended to provide any students in the graphic design program (BFA, BA or minor) with exploratory, on-site design-related work experiences and opportunities.
 Internships may be completed in design studios or firms or in-house in businesses or nonprofit organizations.
 A graphic design or studio art faculty member serves as the student's internship sponsor.
 An application must be submitted and approved by the faculty advisor and the Harrington Center prior to the beginning of the internship.
 Graded Pass/Fail.

-Credits 1-4
+Credits 1-4 Prerequisites

-Prerequisites

-sophomore standing

-Semester Offered

-Offered fall

-spring and summer.
+Sophomore standing.